vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 I feel pretty confident in saying I've got more experience with electric cars than most people, but even most EV owners, because I've driven a wide variety of different electric cars over the years.
-I've rented Tesla Model 3 and Model Ys, three Ioniq 5s and a Kia Niro EV in Chicago and a Chevy Bolt in Washington DC.
-Plus, I read up on all the latest EV news and understand a lot of the technical details on how these cars work and charge, so hopefully I can break it all down!
+From Chicago I've rented several Tesla Model 3 and Model Ys, three Ioniq 5s and a Kia Niro EV, which I drove all around the Midwest, and I've also rented a Chevy Bolt in Washington DC.
+Plus, I read up on all the latest EV news and understand a lot of the technical details on how these cars work and charge, so hopefully I can break it all down clearly.

 <div>
   <img src="/post-assets/ev-roadtrip/rental-cars-montage.webp" loading="lazy"